LSM-based Storage Techniques: A Survey: LSM-tree Improvements

-LOCS~\cite{open-channel-ssd} is an LSM implementation on open-channel SSDs.
-Open-channel SSDs expose internal I/O parallelisms via an interface called channels, where each channel functions independently as a logical disk device.
-This allows applications to flexibly schedule disk writes to leverage the available I/O parallelism, but disk reads must be served by the same channel where their data is stored.
-To exploit this feature, LOCS dispatches disk writes due to LSM flushes and merges to all channels using a least-weighted-queue-length policy to balance the total amount of work allocated to each channel.
-To further improve the I/O parallelism for partitioned LSM-trees, LOCS places SSTables from different levels with similar key ranges into different channels so that these SSTables can be read in parallel.

-Kreon~\cite{kreon2018} aims at reducing the CPU overhead and write amplification of LSM-trees on SSDs at the cost of I/O randomness.
-To reduce write amplification, Kreon applies the idea of key-value separation as in WiscKey~\cite{wisckey2017}.
-To improve range query performance, Kreon reorganizes data during query processing by storing the scanned key-value pairs together in a new place.
-Kreon further exploits memory-mapped I/Os to reduce CPU overhead by avoiding unnecessary data copying.
-It implements a customized memory-mapped I/O manager in the Linux kernel to control cache replacement and to enable blind writes on unused pages.
+Kreon~\cite{kreon2018} exploits memory-mapped I/O to reduce CPU overhead by avoiding unnecessary data copying.
+It implements a customized memory-mapped I/O manager in the Linux kernel to control cache replacement and to enable blind writes.
+To improve range query performance, Kreon reorganizes data during query processing by storing the accessed key-value pairs together in a new place.

-NoveLSM~\cite{novelsm2018} is an LSM implementation on NVMs.
+NoveLSM~\cite{novelsm2018} is an implementation of LSM-trees on NVMs.
 NoveLSM adds an NVM-based memory component to serve writes when the DRAM memory component is full so that writes can still proceed without being stalled.
-It further optimizes write performance of the NVM memory component by skipping logging since NVM itself provides persistence.
+It further optimizes the write performance of the NVM memory component by skipping logging since NVM itself provides persistence.
 Finally, it exploits I/O parallelism to search multiple levels concurrently to reduce lookup latency.